akzize/e-commerce/README.md

 # Things I've learned:

-## The epreding operator in python
+## The spreading operator in python
 - `*Table` : for lists
 - `**obj` : for dictionnaries